jbcodeforce/java-studies/docs/quarkus.md

 * To asynchronously handle HTTP requests, the endpoint method must return a java.util.concurrent.CompletionStage or an `io.smallrye.mutiny.Uni`  or `io.smallrye.mutiny.Multi`(requires the quarkus-resteasy-mutiny extension).

-With Mutiny both Uni and Multi expose event-driven APIs: you express what you want to do upon a given event (success, failure, etc.).
+With Mutiny both `Uni` and `Multi` expose event-driven APIs: you express what you want to do upon a given event (success, failure, etc.).
 These APIs are divided into groups (types of operations) to make it more expressive and avoid having 100s of methods attached to a single class.

 [This section of the product documentation](https://smallrye.io/smallrye-mutiny/#_uni_and_multi) goes over some examples on how to use Uni/ Multi.

-Some examples:
+Here are some basic examples:

 ```java
     @GET